sean-mcmahon/sean-mcmahon.github.io/_posts/2023-11-10-confusion-matrices.markdown

 {% endhighlight python %}

-Generate a confusion matrix plot
+The following code generates the confusion matrix plots seen in this blog, given a confusion matrix and a list of label names to display.

 {% highlight python %}
 import numpy as np
 import matplotlib.pyplot as plt